Analytics built by: Location, Inc.

 Vacant housing appears to be an issue in Kansas City.
 Fully 13.32% of the housing stock is classified as vacant.
 Left unchecked, vacant Kansas City homes and apartments can be a drag on the real estate market, holding Kansas City real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

-Relative to Missouri, our data show that Kansas City's latest annual appreciation rate is lower than 60% of the other cities and towns in Missouri.
+Relative to Missouri, our data show that Kansas City's latest annual appreciation rate is higher than 80% of the other cities and towns in Missouri.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Kansas City differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Kansas City - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Kansas City real estate investment or home purchase decisions.